 Environmental Exposure

-Civil work near waterways, on contaminated land, or involving significant earthworks creates environmental liability exposure.
-Your proximity to sensitive environments and your sediment and erosion control practices influence the cost of environmental liability cover.
+Civil work near waterways, on contaminated land, or involving significant bulk earthworks creates environmental liability exposure.
+Your proximity to sensitive environments and the quality of your erosion and sediment control practices influence the cost of environmental cover.

 Real-World Insurance Scenarios for Civil Contractors